Natural Hazard Mitigation Plan

 - Old Lyme

 Natural hazards are extreme natural events that pose a risk to people, infrastructure, and resources.
 Hazard mitigation planning and resultant actions reduce or eliminate long-term risk to people, property, and resources from natural hazards and their effects.
 Floods, nor’easters, and hurricanes rank amongst the region’s greatest concerns.
-Although less of a concern the plan will also look at wild fires, drought, and extreme hot and cold among others.
+Although less of a concern the plan will also looks at wild fires, drought, and extreme hot and cold among others.

 Hazard mitigation plans look to: